 Dragon Models German officer figure of Kursk and Hobby Boss VK601 tank.
 I built them from December 2012 to March 2013.

-I thought the quick method is like a photo, cutting the teeth of the sprocket wheel, after all the caterpillar was adhered, I re-bond these teeth.
+I thought the quick method is like a photo, cutting the teeth of the sprocket wheel after all the caterpillar adhered, I re-bond these teeth.
 Overall, it would be OK, some part is unnatural.

-I was very busy for account closing job and was not able to get Year ends and New Year holidays.
-I did not feel inclined to make a model at the last Saturday and Sunday cause of holiday working.
-I can take holiday today and at last I completed panzer Ic assembly.
-Compared with the next Zippo lighter, it’s very small vehicle.
+I was very busy with the account closing job and was not able to get Year ends and New Year holidays.
+I did not feel inclined to make a model the last Saturday and Sunday cause of holiday working.
+I can take a holiday today and at last, I completed the panzer Ic assembly.
+Compared with the next Zippo lighter, it’s a very small vehicle.

 The size of a hatch is small and it is likely to be hard to make fit with the tank commander.
 I have to look for a figure from somewhere.
 Since the antenna was likely to be broken by the painting process, it has made sturdy using piano wire.

 Since general tools are seldom attached to the tank crew body, the manufacture is simple.
 But there are many general tools among foot soldiers.
 Board weight was cut down for the leather strip of the sub-machine gun, and it was pasted.

 In the box art, it is the helmet that the soldier who is wiping the frame hotly has.
 However, the inner side of the helmet is not truly reproduced like the photograph right.
 Then, additional work was carried out with the board weight, etc. which were used above.
 The inner side had a leather pat with many small holes in the air vent, I tried to reappearance them.